danBhentschel/playground-0F0Z07mz/markdowns/02_lesson/04_gpt.md

 Notice that each of the listed types has a GUID to the right of it.
 That's because in GPT, partition types are identified by a 128-bit value, rather than an
 8-bit value, as in MBR.
-The main advantage of this is that a new partition type identifier can be defined simpy by generating a new GUID, and it is statistically imporbable that the identifier will conflict with any previously existing identifier.
+The main advantage of this is that a new partition type identifier can be defined simpy by generating a new GUID, and it is statistically improbable that the identifier will conflict with any previously existing identifier.

 There is a drawback to using GUIDs for partition types, though: they are a pain to type.
 And so `fdisk` provides an index to the left of each partition type.
 This is a more convenient way to identify partition types from the command line.
 Here are some of the more common Linux GPT partition types, and their `fdisk`